kkreuning/rabo.dev/docs/developer-tools/webhooks/managing-subscriptions.md

 # Managing subscriptions

 Rabo Smart Pay delivers events to your server using one or more webhook subscriptions, a subscription consist of:
-1. A destination in the form of an HTTP endpoints controlled by the merchant.
+1. A destination in the form of an HTTP endpoints controlled by the you.
 2. A set of [event types](./accepting-events/types-of-events.md) that will be delivered to the destination.
 3. Optionally a textual description of the webhook.